HPE GreenLake For Private Cloud Packs New AWS Kubernetes Punch

 HPE new version of GreenLake For Private Cloud Enterprise adds new muscle to the pay-per-use private cloud platform including integration with AWS’ Elastic Kubernetes Service (EKS) Anywhere.
 Here are five things you need to know about HPE’s GreenLake for Private Cloud additions unveiled Wednesday at HPE Discover in Germany.

-New Partner Services Opportunities: HPE GreenLake For Private Cloud Enterprise
+Six New Workload Optimized Instances for HPE GreenLake For Private Cloud Enterprise